amariichi/QuestLinkRGBDEViewer/README.md

 ### [Download Files](https://github.com/amariichi/QuestLinkRGBDEViewer/releases/tag/v1.0.0)

 ### Outline of Setup and Usage
-1. Install Depth Pro following the instructions on the official page.
+1. Install Depth Pro following the instructions on the official page (Please install Miniconda and Git for Windows in advance if necessary.
+Also, make sure to install cv2 (OpenCV).
+Installing the checkpoint from the corresponding Hugging Face page [[URL](https://huggingface.co/apple/DepthPro)] is easier method.)
 2. Copy `depth-pro_rgbde.py` to the folder where Depth Pro was installed, and create an `input` folder there as well.
 3. Place the images (jpg or png) you want to view in stereoscopic 3D (e.g., on Quest 2) into the `input` folder.
 4. Run the script by typing `python depth-pro_rgbde.py` in the terminal.
 A PNG file whose left half is the original image and whose right half is almost transparent[^3] will be generated in the `output` folder.
 When you use the `--sphere` option, the filename becomes xxx_RGBDE **.360** .png.